Facebook killer's mother says he 'snapped'

 Story highlights

-- Cleveland killer's mother talks about his past, recent behavior
+- Cleveland killer's mother, brother talk about his past, recent behavior

 - Steve Stephens recorded killing on Facebook, shot himself during manhunt

+Cleveland (CNN)The family of the so-called Facebook killer described Steve Stephens as a man who felt he should have been more successful.

-Cleveland (CNN)The mother of Steve Stephens, who posted a video of him killing an elderly man, said her son had "snapped and turned into a whole different person."
+Stephens got to a point where he "snapped and turned into a whole different person," his mother said.

-"That is not my son," Maggie Green said Wednesday about the so-called Facebook killer.
+"That is not my son," Maggie Green said.

 Stephens killed himself in Pennsylvania on Tuesday as he was being chased by state troopers.
-He was wanted in the death of Robert Godwin, 74, over the weekend, in Cleveland.
+He was wanted in the death of Robert Godwin, 74, in Cleveland.
+Stephens posted video on Facebook of Godwin's death.

-Stephens demanded Godwin repeat the name of his former girlfriend.
+Stephens, who had attended an Easter Sunday service before the shooting, demanded Godwin repeat the name of his former girlfriend.

-"She's the reason why this is about to happen to you," Stephens said on a video posted on Facebook.
+"She's the reason why this is about to happen to you," Stephens said on the video.

 "I guess he just gave up," Green said of her son.
 "I guess he wanted to be caught."

-The mother previously said Stephens stopped by her house on Saturday with a cryptic message.

-"He said this (was) the last time I was going to see him," Green said.

-The mother, who expressed her condolences to the Godwin family, said Wednesday she believes Stephens' breakup with Joy Lane triggered the killing.
+The mother, who expressed her condolences to the Godwin family, said Wednesday that she believes Stephens' breakup with Joy Lane triggered the killing.

 After the Godwin shooting, Green said she called her son, whom she described as calm.
 She mentioned his Facebook posts and Stephens claimed to have killed 14 people.
 He was a "big exaggerator," she said.